ampmresearch/ampmresearch.github.io/index.md

 ### Participation and Submission

+The workshops considers several forms of submission:
+- extended abstracts (500-1000 words, excluding references) to discuss preliminary work/work in progress,
-People interested in participating are requested to submit short (max 6 pages) or long papers (max 10 pages) before the *November 4th 2022* via easychair: [https://easychair.org/conferences/?conf=ampm2022](https://easychair.org/conferences/?conf=ampm2022).
+- short (5-6 pages) or long papers (max 10 pages) for original material proposed to publication,
+- material already submitted to other conferences or journals (only for presentation and discussion).

+Authors of accepted abstracts presented at the workshop will be asked to extend their contributions to short papers.
+Authors of papers accepted for presentation can receive accepted or conditionally acceptance for publication in the open-access CEUR workshop post-proceedings.
+A round of reviews will be conducted on the camera-ready version to support that feedback and discussions are adequately integrated.

+Submission should occur before *November 14th 2022* via easychair: [https://easychair.org/conferences/?conf=ampm2022](https://easychair.org/conferences/?conf=ampm2022).

 Please use the CEURART 1-col style to prepare your submission ([LaTeX](http://ceur-ws.org/Vol-XXX/CEURART.zip), [Overleaf](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/hpvjjzhjxzjk), [DOCX](http://ceur-ws.org/Vol-XXX/CEUR-Template-1col.docx), [ODT](http://ceur-ws.org/Vol-XXX/CEUR-Template-1col.odt)).
-The typical submission for AMPM would be a reduced but self-complete and convincing version of a study (model, method, tool, theory, ..) — ongoing work to be later submitted to larger venues as AAMAS or similar —, or an innovative/provocative position paper, or a sound research stub with respect to the challenges expressed above.
+The prototypical submission for AMPM would be a reduced but self-complete and convincing version of a study (model, method, tool, theory, ..) — ongoing work to be later submitted to larger venues as AAMAS or similar —, or an innovative/provocative position paper, or a sound research stub with respect to the challenges expressed above.

-Authors of the accepted papers will present at the workshop.
-Presented papers can then be accepted or conditionally accepted for publication in the open-access CEUR workshop post-proceedings.
-A second round of reviews will be conducted on the camera-ready version to support that feedback and discussions are adequately integrated.

 ### Organizers